notifyio/iOS-SDK/README.md

 ```

 ##3.9 Login
-You should call login as soon as the user is identified (generally after logging in).
+You should call `loginUser` as soon as the user is identified (generally after logging in).

 Logging in a user, allow you to track users across devices and platforms, improving the quality of recommendations.

-Before calling login, we assign a unique identifier to your users and classify them as anonymous users.
-Upon calling login, the anonymous user’s activity history is transferred to the logged in user’s profile.
+Before calling `loginUser`, we assign a unique identifier to your users and classify them as anonymous users.
+Upon calling `loginUser`, the anonymous user’s activity history is transferred to the logged in user’s profile.

-Your userId should be unique and unchanging.
+Your `userId` should be unique and unchanging.

 Swift
 ```swift